RoseMcc04/CS-3667-RoseMcc/GitAndGithub/GitAndGithubBasics.md

 ```shell
 git init
 ```
-- To ignore certain files in git, we can type ```shelltouch .gitignore``` which creates a .gitignore file.
+- To ignore certain files in git, we can type ```touch .gitignore``` which creates a .gitignore file.
 This type of file allows us to add files for git to ignore.